Cosmological Observatories: Linearised dynamics

 One can also consider linearised gravity subject to conformal boundary conditions in the pole patch.
 Here we further impose that the gravitational solutions are smooth throughout the whole interior.
 The pole patch has been explored as a potential candidate for static patch holography in \cite{banks2012holographic,Coleman:2020jte,Susskind:2021esx,Shaghoulian:2021cef,Jorstad:2022mls} among other places.

-\textbf{Worldline limit.} For $K\ell \to -\infty$ the size of the timelike boundary is small in units of the de Sitter length $\ell$.
+\textbf{Worldline limit.} For $K\ell \to +\infty$ the size of the timelike boundary is small in units of the de Sitter length $\ell$.
 Here our analysis matches the Minkowski analysis presented in \cite{Anninos:2023epi}, where it was observed that the allowed vector modes frequencies are all real-valued, whilst the scalar mode frequencies permit a subset of modes $\omega^{(S)}$ with positive real imaginary frequency for each $l$.
 At large $l$, these modes were numerically found to scale as $\omega^{(S)} \frak{r} \approx \pm l + i c l^{1/3}$, where $c$ is an order one number.
 Thus, the pole patch in the thin world tube limit mimics the Minkowskian picture.

-\textbf{Cosmological horizon limit.} For $K\ell \to +\infty$ the timelike boundary of the pole patch approaches the cosmological horizon.
+\textbf{Cosmological horizon limit.} For $K\ell \to -\infty$ the timelike boundary of the pole patch approaches the cosmological horizon.
 In this regime, the analysis differs from the thin worldline limit.
 Nonetheless, we observe the presence of scalar modes with complex frequencies of positive imaginary part for each $l$.
 These modes, similarly to the cosmic patch, coalesce onto $\omega^{\text{pole}}\ell \= \pm i$.
 Moreover, we find two additional sets of modes.
 The first set is a pair of real valued scalar modes for each $l$.
-Numerically, they are found to linearly depend on $l$, with the following large $l$ behaviour $\omega \ell \,\approx \,\pm \tfrac{0.88l}{\sqrt{2}K\ell}$.
-The second set is an infinite tower of real valued modes, for each $l$, which are numerically found to be evenly spaced.
-This set of modes appears in both the vector and scalar sector, and their large $l$ behaviour is found to be $\omega\ell \,\approx\, \tfrac{3n}{\log|\sqrt{2}K\ell|}$, with $n = 0,1,2\ldots$
+Numerically, at large $l$, they are found to be proportional to $\tfrac{l}{K\ell}$.
+The second set is an infinite tower of real valued modes, appearing both in the vector and scalar sector.
+At large $l$, they are numerically found to be evenly spaced and their magnitude is inversely proportional to $\log|\sqrt{2}K\ell|$.

 We can synthesise, in short.
 We have provided evidence that, subjected to conformal boundary conditions, the stretched horizon limit of the pure de Sitter patch is a thermodynamically stable portion of spacetime containing a cosmological horizon.
 Dynamically, the majority of linearised gravitational perturbations about this portion of spacetime decay at late times, save one mode for each $l$ of total angular momentum.
 These modes have a purely imaginary frequency $\omega\ell = + i$, and are moreover retrieved from a Rindler analysis.
 We take this latter property as an indication that they are not endemic to de Sitter space, but rather a universal property of near horizon physics subjected to conformal boundary conditions.
 Their fate, whose behavior as measured by a local inertial clock is at most polynomial in time, is a remaining obstacle in obtaining a portion of spacetime with $\Lambda>0$ that is both thermodynamically stable, as well as dynamically stable at the linearised level.
 Perhaps to tame this mode we must impose an additional boundary condition, always ensuring that in doing so we do not overly restrict any interesting dynamics.
 Or perhaps we must relax the condition of a constant $K$.
 A careful examination is left to the future.